Refer to the guide Setting up and getting started.

 The priority field is optional when instantiating buyers and sellers, and is initially set to a default priority

-.To accommodate saving of buyers and sellers with the new priority fields in storage, JsonAdaptedBuyer
+orange for medium, green for low, and not rendered for nil.To accommodate saving of buyers and sellers with the new priority fields in storage, JsonAdaptedBuyer and other

 subsequent RTPM initialisations.